Estadio Cuauhtémoc

-As of November 2015, Cuauhtémoc Stadium is considered to be an innovation in textile design and sports architecture in Mexico, since it is the first and only stadium in Latin America to have a facade totally covered with ETFE.
+As of November 2015, Cuauhtémoc Stadium is considered to be an innovation in textile design and sports architecture in Mexico, since it is the first and only stadium in Latin America to have a façade totally covered with ETFE.

 History

-Estadio Cuauhtémoc has been the home for Puebla F.C. for the last 40 years and has witnessed various national and international tournaments the stadium has located in Puebla, Puebla Mexico.

-The Stadium was originally designed in 1965 by architect Pedro Ramírez Vázquez, who also designed El Estadio Azteca and the Basilica of Our Lady of Guadalupe.
+Estadio Cuauhtémoc was originally designed in 1965 by architect Pedro Ramírez Vázquez, who also designed the Estadio Azteca and the Basilica of Our Lady of Guadalupe.

-It was inaugurated on October 6, 1968 during the pre-inauguration of the 1968 Summer Olympics.
+It was inaugurated on 6 October 1968 during the pre-inauguration of the 1968 Summer Olympics.
 It is named after the Mexican brewery Cuauhtémoc-Moctezuma, who paid for most of the construction.